mattrussi/gitlab-com-runbooks/docs/patroni/scale-down-patroni.md

 ## Step 2 - Take the replicate node out of load balancing

- If clients are connecting to replicas by means of [service discovery](https://docs.gitlab.com/ee/administration/database_load_balancing.html#service-discovery) (as opposed to hard-coded list of hosts), you can remove a replica from the list of hosts used by the clients by tagging it as not suitable for failing over (`nofailover: true`) and load balancing (`noloadbalance: true`).
+ If clients are connecting to replicas by means of [service discovery](https://docs.gitlab.com/ee/administration/database_load_balancing.html#service-discovery) (as opposed to hard-coded list of hosts), which is the case for all Rails processes connecting to Patroni Main and Patroni CI, you can remove a replica from the list of hosts used by the clients by tagging it as not suitable for failing over (`nofailover: true`) and load balancing (`noloadbalance: true`).
 (If clients are configured with `replica.patroni.service.consul.
 DNS record` look at [this legacy method](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/patroni/patroni-management.md#legacy-method-consul-maintenance))

-- Add a tags section to /var/opt/gitlab/patroni/patroni.yml on the node:
+1. Add a tags section to /var/opt/gitlab/patroni/patroni.yml on the node:

     ```
     tags: